 Which is better: oral sedation or laughing gas?
-That depends on a variety of factors, including the type of treatment, your level of anxiety, your dental and medical history, and your preference.
+That depends on a variety of factors, including the type of dental treatment, your level of dental anxiety or fear, your dental and medical history, and your personal preference.

-Oral sedation allows you to “sleep” through your dental appointment.
-You take a pill, and that’s it!
+With oral sedation, you take a pill, and that’s it!
 You’re not completely unconscious during the appointment, but time passes quickly and you’ll be less aware of the smells, sights, and sounds around you.
-After your appointment, you’ll remember little, if anything.
+After your dental appointment, you’ll remember little, if anything.
 Oral sedation can be a great alternative to IV sedation, and is a step above laughing gas.
-With oral sedation, you’ll need someone to drive you home from your dental appointment.
+With oral sedation, you will need someone to drive you home from your dental appointment.

 Laughing Gas (also known as “nitrous oxide)

-Laughing gas has been used in dentistry since the 1800s, and it can be a very effective form of sedation, just enough for some people, with certain procedures.
-We can use laughing gas for dental cleanings, as well as any other type of treatment.
+Laughing gas has been used in dental offices since the 1800s, and it can be a very effective form of sedation, just enough for some people, with certain procedures.
+We can use laughing gas for dental cleanings, as well as other types of dental treatments and procedures.
 With many dental treatments, we’ll also use Novocain, as a numbing agent.

-For further information about oral sedation vs laughing gas, or to schedule a free dental consultation, please call our dental office at (303) 323-8149, or e-mail email@example.com.
+For information about oral sedation vs laughing gas, or to schedule a free dental consultation or dental appointment, call the dental office near you:

 Denver / Centennial – near I-25 and Dry Creek, in Centennial, please call (303) 309-0749